hands-on-cloud/hands-on.cloud/hugo/content/Kubernetes or Docker Swarm - The best option for your next project/index.md

 ## Kubernetes vs Docker Swarm, so, which is better

+{{< my-picture name="Infographics-Kubernetes-vs-Docker-Swarm-which-is-better" >}}

-When deciding which is the best option it all comes down to the requirements of your project
+When deciding which is the best option it all comes down to the requirements of your project.

 **Docker Swarm is hands down a good option for small to medium-sized clusters**.
 Its ease of installation and fast response times are hard to beat at that level.
 You can deploy a swarm on your laptop in a matter of minutes for testing purposes.
 Then, once ready, you can migrate the cluster to production without much trouble.
 That simplicity also makes Docker Swarm an ideal option for students.